Do you need to raise capital for your start-up?

 Remember, we only work with ambitious, technology companies and scalable businesses growing at least 25% per annum (either in terms of revenue or employees).
 This means that we are perfectly placed to help with your EIS application process, and beyond.

 What’s more, as we are a chartered accountancy firm, registered with the Institute of Chartered Accountants in England and Wales, you can have faith that we not only have knowledge and experience of your ever-changing business sector, but financial acumen as well.

 We also operate on a fair, transparent, fixed fee basis, which avoids problems later on.

-We provide a complete EIS service, which includes completion of all of the steps set out below, for a fixed fee from £999 plus VAT.
+We provide a complete SEIS service, which includes completion of all of the steps set out below.

 We’d recommend that the initial step is to seek advance assurance.
 Whilst not required, it’s sensible for any company that intends to issue SEIS-compliant shares to obtain advance assurance from HMRC.
 This process can take circa two months but does provide comfort to the would-be shareholders that any investment would qualify for SEIS.